Zewx1776/piteertest/README.md

+Beta Version 0.14
+-fixed stuck while kill monsters active
+-changed grid size to 1.5 (again) should improve performance at the cost of a few more stucks, but should get unstuck.

 Beta Version 0.13
 -fixed bug with explored target finding
 -improved target selection to help target portal rooms with close walls.